UNIVERSE-HPC/course-material/technology_and_tooling/testing/diagnosing_issues.md

 ![Patient normalise tests in VSCode](fig/testsInVSCode.jpg)

-Click on the "run" button next to `test_patient_normalise`, and you will be able to see that VSCode runs the function, and the same `AssertionError` that we say before.
+Click on the "run" button next to `test_patient_normalise`, and you will be able to see that VSCode runs the function, and the same `AssertionError` that we saw before.

 ### Running the Debugger